-Questions and Answers on transition from Early Start at age 3

-Q29: What happens when my child turns 3 years old?
+Questions and Answers on transition from Early Start at age 3 Q38: What happens when my child turns 3 years old?

-A29: A transition plan will be developed by the parent and the service coordinator and is put in place 90 days prior to the child's third birthday.
+A38: A transition plan will be developed by the parent and the service coordinator and is put in place 90 days prior to the child's third birthday.
 A transition plan is a plan to prepare for when a child is about to "age out" of the Early Start Program at age three.

 This plan outlines the steps and services needed to support a child for when they turn three years old.
 This plan may include steps needed to pursue special education services through a local school district, determination of eligibility for Lanterman Act services, or access services/supports through generic resources that include local community programs (i.e. Head Start, First 5, Help Me Grow, etc.), medical insurances, or privately funded services.
+These steps are discussed in a transition conference, which is a meeting that includes the parent, the service coordinator, a representative from the school district (including staff who have knowledge of dual language learners' needs), and anyone else the parents would like to invite.